 Established in 1993 by filmmaker Katharina Otto-Bernstein, Film Manufacturers Inc. is an independent film and television production company, specializing in the production, presentation and promotion of socially relevant and innovative feature films and documentaries.

 Katharina Otto-Bernstein is a two-time Emmy nominated filmmaker.
-A principal at FMI, Otto-Bernstein is known for the award-winning HBO documentaries Absolute Wilson, Beautopia, Mapplethorpe: Look at the Pictures, and The Price of Everything.
+A principal at the production company FMI, Otto-Bernstein is known for the award-winning HBO documentaries Absolute Wilson, Beautopia, Mapplethorpe: Look at the Pictures, and The Price of Everything.
 Other non-fiction works include The Need for Speed (BBC, Discovery), Coming Home (ZDF), When Night Falls Over Moscow (NDR) and the forthcoming The Dulles Brothers mini-series.
-Otto-Bernstein directed the narrative television film The Second Greatest Story Ever Told (starring Mira Sorvino and Malcolm McDowell), produced the narrative feature Maalsund (starring Ulrich Tukur and Sibel Kekilli, WDR) and co-produced the Amazon Prime series Für Umme.
+Otto-Bernstein directed the narrative television film The Second Greatest Story Ever Told (starring Mira Sorvino and Malcolm McDowell), produced the narrative feature Joyland (winner of two awards at Cannes Film Festival in 2022), Maalsund (starring Ulrich Tukur and Sibel Kekilli, WDR) and co-produced the Amazon Prime series Für Umme.
 Currently in pre-production are Heisenberg (directed by Uli Edel) and The Galapagos Affair (directed by Marc Rothemund).
-Otto-Bernstein’s films have been shown at festivals around the world, including Sundance, Berlinale, Rotterdam, Sydney, Jerusalem, BFI London, etc. She won the Silver Hugo at the International Film Festival of Chicago and the Art Basel Art Film of the Year Award, and has been nominated for a Critics’ Choice Movie Award, a Cinema Eye Award, a GLAAD Award, and a Grierson Award.
+Otto-Bernstein’s films have been shown at festivals around the world, including Sundance, Cannes, Berlinale, Rotterdam, Sydney, Jerusalem, BFI London, etc. She won the Silver Hugo at the International Film Festival of Chicago and the Art Basel Art Film of the Year Award, and has been nominated for a Critics’ Choice Movie Award, a Cinema Eye Award, a GLAAD Award, and a Grierson Award.
 Otto-Bernstein has served on the juries of the Haifa Film Festival and the International Emmy Awards.
 Professional memberships include the Writers Guild of America, the Academy of Television Arts and Sciences and the International Academy of Television Arts and Sciences.
 A graduate of Columbia Columbia Film School, Otto-Bernstein is currently the Chair of the Dean’s Council of Columbia School of the Arts.

 Kathrin Lohmann joined Film Manufacturers GmbH as Managing Director in 2010.
 In her capacity as chairman and founder of KJ-Entertainment (a talent agency and production company), Lohmann has been associated with Film Manufacturers as an agent, producer, co-producer and writer for the past 18 years.
 Specializing in script development and packaging talent for film and television, Lohmann has represented most notably Academy Award-nominated director Marc Forster (Monster's Ball, Finding Neverland, The Kite Runner, Quantum of Solace), director Joe Coppoletta ("Walker, Texas Ranger"), director Katharina Otto-Bernstein and award-winning actors like Christine Kaufmann, Christian Oliver (The Good German) and Ken Duken (Inglourious Basterds).
 International film credits include the Academy Award-winning film The Lives of Others, Meeresleuchten, The Calling, Absolute Wilson and Beautopia.
 European co-production credits include the mini-series Sophie - Empress Sissi''s Younger Sister and The Siberian Princess; and German domestic credits include television entertainment shows such as Für Umme (Amazon), Comedy Factory (Pro7), Live From the River Cafe (Pro7) and Gottschalks Houseparty.
 Kathrin Lohmann holds a degree in Screenwriting from NYU and an MA in Communication from the Hamburg University.
 She began her career as a writer and columnist for Springer and Burda Publishing.
 After serving as the editor-in-chief for Grund Genug, a real estate magazine, she worked as a television producer for SAT 1, Berlin, before starting her own company.
 Kathrin Lohmann is a member of the advisory board of Pinakothek der Moderne, Munich.
 She works and lives in Munich.